benc-uk/icon-collection/readme.md

 This is a collection of various technical icons, glyphs, logos and other imagery all in SVG format.
 The icons are mainly Azure related but there are various other brands and logos plus abstract/generic symbols.

-All files are run through [SVGO](https://github.com/svg/svgo) to clean them up and optimize them
+All files are run through [SVGO](https://github.com/svg/svgo) to clean them up and optimize them, with `removeDimensions` plugin enabled.

+Many overlaps exist between the three main Azure icon sets, this expected, but each set also has unique icons hence their reason for inclusion.
+Condensing down to one merged super-set would be a huge undertaking

+**Icons refreshed/updated: August 1st 2020**

+- Reorg and rename!
+- Added the new official icon set from the Azure Architecture Center
+- Renamed the previous 'azure-icons' set to 'azure-cds', and the above Azure Architecture Center icons are now called 'azure-icons'.
+This is confusing, sorry!
+- Removed the 'cloud-old' set, no one should need this now.

 **Icons refreshed/updated: July 26th 2020**

 - HUGE UPDATE! 😁